 Graceland University students not returning to Graceland for the next term, including GRADUATES and students who leave during a term, are required to initiate the withdrawal process.
-Lamoni Campus students must formally notify the Student Life Office of their intent to withdraw.
+Lamoni Campus students must formally notify the Retention Office of their intent to withdraw.
 Independence Campus students, Off-Campus Program students or Global Campus students must formally notify their Site Coordinator or Program Consultant of their intent to withdraw.
 Non-attendance does not constitute withdrawal notification.
-The notification date is used to determine financial aid award adjustments and calculate refunds for midsemester withdrawals as per the Refund Policy.
+The last date of attendance is used to determine financial aid award adjustments and calculate refunds for mid-semester withdrawals as per the Refund Policy.
 When Official Notification is not provided by the student, the date the university determines the student needs to be withdrawn is used as the notification date.